PioneersHub/pyconde-conference/docs/guidelines/grant-applications.md

 #### Free Ticket
 Personalized coupons will be generated for grant recipients to claim their free ticket.

-#### Travel and Accommodation Grant
+#### Travel Grant
-Grants involving reimbursements will be processed based on approved receipts (e.g., hotel invoices, plane/bus/train tickets) submitted before the conference.
+Grants involving reimbursements will be processed based on approved receipts (e.g., plane/bus/train tickets) submitted before the conference.
 Reimbursements will be made via bank transfer or PayPal after the conference.

 **Please note:**

-- The maximum grant amount will not exceed 400€/800€ per person, depending on the category.
+- The maximum grant amount will not exceed 250€/650€ per person, depending on the category (plus up to 150€ if you arrange your own lodging).
 - If the grant is not accepted within the specified deadline, it will be considered rejected.
 - Only approved invoices will be reimbursed.
 - Reimbursements before the conference or via other means, such as cash, are not possible.
-- Travel and accommodation grants are only available to registered attendees who will be attending the conference in person.
+- Travel grants are only available to registered attendees who will be attending the conference in person.
 - Grants are non-transferable.

 As part of our efforts to reduce the conference's carbon footprint, we encourage attendees to use trains rather than airplanes when possible.
 Air travel will not be reimbursed if alternative transportation options are easily available.
 This will be evaluated on a case-by-case basis.
 Please consider this when estimating your travel costs.